mysociety/collideoscope/README.md

 Usage
 -----

-In order to import Stats19 Data, you need to:
+In order to import Stats19 data from scratch, you need to run through the following steps.
+(NB if you are updating Stats19 data skip to step 6b):
 1. Check out this repository alongside the FMS repository that runs your site.
    (Note, if you're using the FMS provided vagrant box, you'll need to edit the `Vagrantfile` in order to share the collideoscope folder with vagrant